 Academic Half Day Conference

-We hold an afternoon conference three times per week at 1:00pm.
-Monday afternoons are reserved for our Chair of Medicine Rounds where a resident presents a case to our department chair - Dr. Sharen Anghel.
+We hold an afternoon conference twice per week at 1:00pm.
+Monday afternoons are reserved for our chair of medicine rounds where a resident presents a case to our department chair.
 There is emphasis on pathophysiology, prevention of diagnostic error and management.
-Thursday afternoons are reserved for a resident led case presentation with focus on critical appraisal of the medical literature and practical applications to patient care.
+Tuesday afternoons are reserved for our Journal Club with focus on critical appraisal of the medical literature and practical applications to patient care.
 Additionally, once a month the program director or APD hosts a “Feedback Friday” session to hear from the residents and to give programmatic and institutional updates.

 Once a week on Wednesday mornings at 7:30am, residents and faculty meet to discuss an overnight or recent admission to the inpatient service.
 The case is presented by our night float team and the discussion includes generating differential diagnoses, improving clinical reasoning, evaluation and management in addition to cost effective decision making.

 Core faculty and subspecialty attendings lead board review sessions throughout the year.
 The instruction provided is focused, relevant and includes test taking strategies and tips.
 We utilize a variety of question banks including MKSAP and the ACP Board Review Resources.